• Skip to primary navigation

 Batata Bhaji

-These potatoes are popular in Maharashtra as Batata Bhaji.
+These Indian potatoes are popular in Maharashtra as Batata Bhaji.
 It is also called Aloo Masala.
 They are made as an easy everyday potato dish, but also a part of the festive meal along with poori and shrikhand.

 Potato Stuffing for Masala Dosa